 Did you know that your eyes need three times as much light when you’re 60 then when you were 20?
 With this in mind, you need to ensure that your home has good lighting and that you’re not over-straining your eyes or risking a fall.

 You need to increase the amount of daylight in your home and ensure that you have good electric lighting throughout.
 You can do this by keeping your windows clean and curtain pulled back all the way during the day.

-Having lights at the top and bottom of the stairs, and use flexible table lamps if your planning on reading or doing some work at home.
+Have lights at the top and bottom of the stairs, and use flexible table lamps if you are planning on reading or doing some work at home.
 Use a direct light from the lamp, positioned so the light is not reflected by the page and causing glare.